-Esperanza Health Centers is pleased to announce its Family Nurse Practitioner Postgraduate Training Program.
-The Postgraduate Training is a 12-month program providing intensive training to both the clinical complexity of family practice in the safety net setting, and training to a high performance, PCMH model for primary care.
+Esperanza Health Centers' Family Nurse Practitioner Postgraduate Training Program is a 12-month program that provides intensive training to both the clinical complexity of family practice in the safety net setting, and trains to a high performance, PCMH model for primary care.

 The program is specifically intended for new family nurse practitioners who are committed to developing careers as primary care providers in the challenging setting of community health centers and other safety net settings.

 The Postgraduate Training is a full-time, 12-month salaried position with the opportunity for a one-year employment commitment after completion of the program.
 The program structure includes precepted primary care sessions, specialty rotations, mentored independent clinics, didactic sessions and quality improvement project.

 About the Nurse Practitioner Postgraduate Training Program

 We’re training the postgraduate family nurse practitioners to Esperanza Health Centers’s model of high-performance health care: advanced access scheduling, planned care, the chronic care model, integrated behavioral health/primary care, team-based care, with expert use of health information technology and the electronic health record.

 The Postgraduate Training year begins with intensive orientation to Esperanza Health Centers, the neighborhoods in which the training sites are located, and the health problems of the target population, and includes walking tours of neighborhoods, tours of Esperanza Health Centers sites statewide, meetings with community leaders, technical training for electronic health record, and orientation by our chief medical officer to the responsibilities and privileges of medical staff participation at Esperanza Health Centers.